DeepLabCut/DeepLabCut/docs/functionDetails.md

     deeplabcut.train_network(config_path)

 The set of arguments in the function starts training the network for the dataset created for one specific shuffle.
+Note that you can change the loader (imgaug/default/etc) as well as other training parameters in the **pose_cfg.yaml** file of the model that you want train (before you start training).

 Example parameters that one can call:
             deeplabcut.train_network(config_path,shuffle=1,trainingsetindex=0,gputouse=None,max_snapshots_to_keep=5,autotune=False,displayiters=100,saveiters=15000, maxiters=30000)

 By default, the pre-trained ResNet networks are not in the DeepLabCut toolbox (as they are around 100MB), but they get downloaded before you train.
 However, if not previously downloaded from the TensorFlow model weights, it will be downloaded and stored in a subdirectory *pre-trained* under the subdirectory *models* in *Pose_Estimation_Tensorflow*.
 At user specified iterations during training checkpoints are stored in the subdirectory *train* under the respective iteration directory.

 If the user wishes to restart the training at a specific checkpoint they can specify the full path of the checkpoint to the variable ``init_weights`` in the **pose_cfg.yaml** file under the *train* subdirectory (see Box 2).